From The Writers Trust

 To this day, family still comes first, but Brian Morgan has managed to become a best-selling author in the United States and the United Kingdom, and has had his work translated also into Japanese, with long-running success.

 Now, Brian has arranged for this website to be created to help promote his published books.
-As of this writing, we have published eight of his acclaimed books, with others in the pipeline.
+As of this writing, we have published 10 of his acclaimed books, with others in the pipeline.

 Although he always says he could have done better, it can reasonably be said that the twin dreams of being a family man and a writer have been fulfilled.